rudra-5/RALGO-AI/commands.md

 Note: you can only compare same type of asset, for example: you can only compare a stock to another stock, crypto to another crypto and forex to another forex

+## Bitcoin's Fear-greed Index

+The Fear & Greed Index is a way to gauge market movements and whether stocks are fairly priced.
+The theory is based on the logic that excessive fear tends to drive down share prices, and too much greed tends to have the opposite effect.

+Command: `.fg`